MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     ![Screenshot of welcome page for cloud shell on Azure portal.](../images/upd-dp-300-module-15-lab-02.png)

 1. If you have not previously used a Cloud Shell, you must configure a storage.
-Select **Show advanced settings** (You may have a different subscription assigned).
+Select **Show advanced settings** (Use existing subscription).

     ![Screenshot of create storage for cloud shell on Azure portal.](../images/upd-dp-300-module-15-lab-03.png)